Nireplag/melanoma_detection/README.md

    F1 score   |    0.333333

 ### Future developments
-> Use a differnet and large database related to skin issues to create a base model and than recerate model with same dataset to check if feature selection can be improved.
+> Use a different and large database related to skin issues to create a base model and than recreate this model with same dataset to check if feature selection can be improved.

 > Better select areas of interest (filter and mask creations) of the training data, avoiding the need of greated amount of data to define them.

-> Create a web aplication to allow usage of teh model.
+> Create a web application to allow usage of the model.

-> Develop a smaller model that can be used in mobile devices
+> Develop a smaller model that can be used in mobile devices.

 ### Contacts:
-> Unfortunatelly github is not allowing the file to be made available due it size, therefore in case you wish to test in in you data feel free to contact the developer by email to request the .h5 file.
+> Unfortunatelly github is not allowing the model file to be made available due it size, therefore in case you wish to test in in you data feel free to contact the developer by email to request the .h5 file.

 > validation sha256: fe84cbff9a20f25cb10acd1f39c55f3268aa99b5e0031c5b976fe8fb540636ab